CavernCrawlers/CavernCrawlers.github.io/Fighter-Rogue.md

 **Intelligent Defense**: Your good at recognizing danger and know how best to avoid it.
 Add your **Intelligence Bonus** to your AC so long as you are not wearing medium or heavy armor.
 Cannot be combined with **Distracting Defense**.

-**Mighty Warrior**: If you already have the **Mighty Deed** ability, this knack has no effect.
-If you do not have the Mighty Deed ability, you gain the Mighty Deed ability.
+**Mighty Warrior**: If you do not have the [Combat Exploit](#combat-exploit) ability, you gain the Combat Exploit ability.
+You may not take this knack at 1st level.

 **Mighty Shot**: If you already have the **Mighty Deed** ability, you may use the Mighty Deed ability with ranged attacks.